hortonworks/dlm_app/README.md

 * Untar it.
 * `cd installer`
 * Execute the usual `dpdeploy.sh` commands described above.
 These will pull the correspondingly tagged images from docker-hub.
 The first pull from the docker-hub repo might take a while, but once the layers are cached, it should be faster.

+## Known Issues

+* When trying with Centos 7, SE Linux needs to be disabled for now.
+This is a workaround to a bug that causes external volume mounts to fail.
+We will try and resolve this issue going forward.
+  * The precise steps to disable are to run this command as root: `su -c "setenforce 0"`.
+The issue are workaround are documented [here](http://stackoverflow.com/questions/24288616/permission-denied-on-accessing-host-directory-in-docker)